microsoft/makecode-csp/content/unit-6/day-5/testing-sharing-your-survey.md

 ### Learning Objectives

 * DAT-2.A
-* [DAT-2.C]() Identify the challenges associated with processing data.
+* [DAT-2.C](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=59) Identify the challenges associated with processing data.
-* [DAT-2.D]() Extract information from data using a program.
+* [DAT-2.D](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=61) Extract information from data using a program.

 ### Essential Knowledge

 * DAT-2.A.1
-* [DAT-2.C.1]() The ability to process data depends on the capabilities of the users and their tools.
+* [DAT-2.C.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=59) The ability to process data depends on the capabilities of the users and their tools.
-* [DAT-2.D.1]() Programs can be used to process data to acquire information.
+* [DAT-2.D.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=61) Programs can be used to process data to acquire information.

 ## Details

 ### 1. Create share link and QR code (5 minutes)

-Show students how to generate share link and QR code link.
+* Show students how to generate share link and QR code link.
-Have students create both.
+* Have students create both.
-Ask students to add their link and QR code to the Survey Link and QR Code page in their section of the notebook.
+* Ask students to add their link and QR code to the <a href="/unit-6/day-5/survey-link-qr-code">Survey Link & QR Code</a> page in their section of the notebook.

 ### 2. Test survey (15 minutes)